In stock, ships same business day if ordered before 2PM

 The SHDN pin can be driven low (under 0.4 V) to power down the regulator and put it in a low-power state.
 The quiescent current in this sleep mode is dominated by the current in the 100k pull-up resistor from SHDN to VIN.
 With SHDN held low, this resistor will draw 10 µA per volt on VIN (for example, the sleep current with a 5 V input will be 50 µA).
 The SHDN pin can be driven high (above 1.2 V) to enable the board, or it can be connected to VIN or left disconnected if you want to leave the board permanently enabled.

-The input voltage, VIN, should be between 2.7 V and 11.8 V. Lower inputs can shut down the voltage regulator; , so you should ensure that noise on your input is not excessive, and you should be wary of destructive LC spikes (see below for more information).
+The input voltage, VIN, should be between 2.7 V and 11.8 V. Lower inputs can shut down the voltage regulator; higher inputs can destroy the regulator, so you should ensure that noise on your input is not excessive, and you should be wary of destructive LC spikes (see below for more information).

 The output voltage, VOUT, is fixed at 3.3 V. The output voltage can be up to 3% higher than normal when there is little or no load on the regulator.
 The output voltage can also drop depending on the current draw, especially when the regulator is boosting from a lower voltage (stepping up), although it should remain within 5% of the set output.